samsquire/mazzle/docs/index.md

  * `EXIT_CODE_PATH`
  * `ARTIFACT_PATH`

-Youre lifecycle script must take this environment variables and write to files at their locations.
+Your lifecycle script must take this environment variables and write to files at their locations.
 The `OUTPUT_PATH` is an absolute path to a file that you should write outputs as a JSON file.
 The EXIT_CODE_PATH is where you should write an exit code of the lifecycle command.
 If it is 0 then the build is considered to be successful.

 ARTIFACT_PATH is a path that you should save an archive of parts of your working directory to be `require`d from another pipeline.